-Technically, the purchase consideration paid for the acquired business (or the enterprise value including debt) is the present value of all returns it is expected to generate in the future.
+Technically, the purchase consideration paid for the acquired business (or the enterprise value including net debt) is the present value of all returns it is expected to generate in the future.
 The valuation of the intangible assets is an allocation of these expected future returns to particular assets.
-And the present value of any intangible asset at the date of the acquisition relates to its share of total future returns that are expected from that business.
-This reads like the nearly perfect profit-split for intangibles, and in fact it comes close to it.
-The results from purchase accounting- purchase price allocations on business combinations-are reported manifold in the financial statements of public companies.
-Exhibit 4 illustrates how to compute profitsplit data from the results of a purchase price allocation.
-In this particular business, 38% of future profits are expected to come from (existing) customer relations, 17% from product technology and 4% from trade names.
+Also, the present value of any intangible asset at the date of the acquisition relates to its share of total future returns that are expected from that business.
+This reads like the nearly perfect profit-split for intangibles and, in fact, it comes very close to it.
+The results from purchase accounting-purchase price allocations on business combinations-are reported manifold in the financial statements of public companies.
+Exhibit 4 illustrates how to compute profit-split data from the results of a purchase price allocation.
+In this particular business, 38 percent of future profits are expected to come from (existing) customer relations, 17 percent from product technology and 4 percent from trade names.